 Our students can participate in a variety of activities through different student clubs and organizations.
 Information on these activities can be found on the webpages of the different organizations.

 The Graduate Student Council is the voice of the graduate students at GSBS.
 The Council is composed of two representatives from each graduate program, plus an MD/PhD program representative.
 The committee meets monthly to addresses academic and student life issues and to plan social and community service events.

-The Tufts Biomedical Business Club (TBBC) is an active, business-oriented organization of scientists and physician scientists.
+The Tufts Biotech Group (TBG) is an active, business-oriented organization of scientists and physician scientists.
 They focus on interactions with business leaders in health and life sciences and support a robust program of speakers.
-The group also sponsors the New England Case Competition.

 Tufts Biomedical Queer Alliance

 Tufts Biomedical Queer Alliance connects and supports the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community at the Tufts University Health Sciences Campus in Boston.

 GWiSE is is a cross-campus group that connects and supports the graduate women in STEM fields.
 The group is also a local chapter of the New England area GWiSE.